LorenzoAlluminio/blockchain-based-identity-management/docs/demos/demo_access_control.md

 # Demo on certificate-based access control

+N.B.
+For seek of semplicity in the demo the subscription are provided from the Admin of the globalMSP; in a real scenario this would not make sense since the globalMSP dose not provide any service outside the blockchain.

 1. Run `./byfn.sh` to setup the network and `docker exec -it cli bash`.
 2. Set ORD_STRING and PEER_STRING:
     ```bash